The community

 Photos © Canadian Museum of History, IMG2008-0591-0107.Dm

-Zen Buddhism is an ancient tradition that has its origins with the teachings of Buddha.
-This teaching is the same as the one given at the Montreal Zen Center for more than thirty years.
+Zen Buddhism is an ancient tradition whose origins date back to the teachings of the Buddha.
+This is the source of the teachings offered at the Montreal Zen Center for nearly fifty years.